 It is the skill of getting your ball, your feet, and your club in the right place to give you the best chance of getting the ball as near as possible to that flag.

 If you do not get your alignment right, your ball will veer off to the left or the right, and you will spend most of your time in the rough.
 That’s no fun.
 Get your alignment correct, and you will enjoy your golf more.

-Here is a trick of the trade, which is used by many experienced golfers.
-It can feel challenging, even impossible to align your ball to a distant target.
+Here is a trick of the trade, which many experienced golfers use.
+It can feel challenging, even impossible, to align your ball to a distant target.
 So, make it easier for yourself.
-Select an object, a clump of grass or a dry patch on the way to the flag and align to that.
+Select an object, a clump of grass, or a dry patch on the way to the flag and align to that.

 Start off your alignment practice with this routine:

 Lay two golf clubs on the ground, one slightly to the left of your target and one slightly to the right.
 Make sure they are parallel to each other.
 (If you want, you can get brightly colored alignment sticks).
 Some golfers find these a significant advantage as they are so easy to see.

 - Put a golf ball at a point just in front of you where you want to aim the shot.
 Put a golf club or an alignment stick alongside it.